MortenTabaka/Semantic-segmentation-of-LandCover.ai-dataset/README.md

 # path to downloaded folder with weights when put in the project's data folder
 PATH_TO_DOWNLOADED_CHECKPOINT = ABS_PATH + '/data/0.718mIOU/checkpoint'

+#since we are loading weights
+#there is no need to load pre-trained Cityscapes or Pascal weights
 model = get_deeplab_model()

+#load downloaded weights
 model.load_weights(PATH_TO_DOWNLOADED_CHECKPOINT)

 ```